adib80/PC3S/README.md

 PC3S is designed to simplify the process of finding the best charging station for you by taking into account what really matters—whether it’s distance, cost, waiting time, charging time or available amenities.
 By combining advanced decision-making techniques like Fuzzy Analytic Hierarchy Process (FAHP) for weighting process to be transferred to the second process which is the recommendation process, we’re able to tailor recommendations that are just right for you, even if your preferences aren’t set in stone.

 What sets PC3S apart is its ability to handle uncertainty in user preferences through fuzzy logic, ensuring that even when you’re unsure about what you want, the system can still guide you to the best choice.
 And in our tests, it didn’t just perform well—it outperformed other well-known methods like VIKOR, SAW, ELECTRE, and PROMETHEE.

+Key Features
+Multi-Attributes Decision-Making: PC3S takes into account multiple user-defined criteria like travel distance, waiting time, charging time, pricing, and amenities.
+(These criteria my be extended to add more criteria)
+Fuzzy Logic Integration weighting process: Allows handling uncertainties in user preferences.
+EVCS Recommendation: Provides a ranked list of EVCS options according to the calculated criteria weights.